arnaublanco/Handwritten-letter-recognition-Gabor-Filter/README.md

 The programming language used is Python.

-The dataset is the MNIST dataset: http://yann.lecun.com/exdb/mnist/
+The data used is the MNIST dataset: http://yann.lecun.com/exdb/mnist/